matteoramazzotti/CircoTax/README.md

 > [!NOTE]
 > The function *CircoTax_custom()* can also take optional arguments.
-More information regarding this can be found in the Documentation.
+More information regarding this can be found in the [Wiki](https://github.com/matteoramazzotti/CircoTax/wiki/Usage#circoTax_custom).

 ### How to plot a CircoTax using Auto DA functions